voxpupuli/puppet-nodejs/README.md

 npm global packages are supported via the ruby provider **npm**.

-The **npm** provider is an extension of the puppet package type and supports versionable and upgradeable features.
+The **npm** provider is an extension of the [Puppet Package Type](http://docs.puppetlabs.com/references/latest/type.html#package) and supports versionable and upgradeable features.

 #### Using Code